 My objective is to provide some additional Las Vegas bachelorette party ideas to fill the rest of your time.

-Related: We dive into our ideal 72-hour Las Vegas itinerary.
+Related: I dive into my ideal 72-hour Las Vegas itinerary.

 Below are some unique suggestions for things to consider doing during your Las Vegas bachelorette party.

 For a bachelorette party in Vegas done right, I always recommend a higher-end hotel room that comes equipped with numerous dining options and a beautiful pool scene.

 Resorts like Caesars Palace, Cosmopolitan, Bellagio, Wynn, and Venetian come to mind.
 Note that there are also a number of Las Vegas hotels that offer 2 & 3-bedroom suites, making it possible to get the whole group under one roof.

 Maverick Helicopters can provide your bachelorette party with stunning aerial views of the Las Vegas Strip as part of their flyover tour packages.
 Pricing starts at around $100 per person and one helicopter can fit up to 6 guests.

 Note that Hoover Dam and Grand Canyon tours are also available from Las Vegas.

 I’ve compiled a list of male revue shows in Las Vegas and ranked them based on customer reviews from best to worst.
 Check it out!

 Nothing breaks the ice more effectively than a museum dedicated to the history of sex around the world.
 A “sex-positive” exhibit space, the museum is home to a rotating selection of erotic artifacts, films, and art.